3rd Infantry Division Soldiers compete in NATO Boxing Finals

-U.S. Army Spc.
-Christian Anzures, an infantryman assigned to Crusher Company, 1st Battalion, 187th Infantry Regiment “Leader Rakkasans,” 3rd Brigade Combat Team, 101st Airborne Division (Air Assault), supporting 3rd Infantry Division, talks about his path to the competition prior to his match in the NATO Boxing Finals in Rakvere, Estonia, March 2, 2024.
+U.S. Army Soldiers assigned to 1st Battalion, 187th Infantry Regiment “Leader Rakkasans,” 3rd Brigade Combat Team, 101st Airborne Division (Air Assault), supporting 3rd Infantry Division compete in the NATO Boxing Finals in Rakvere, Estonia, March 2, 2024.
 Soldiers from Estonia, France, the United Kingdom, and the United States competed in the boxing event that encouraged bonding between NATO forces.
 The 3rd Infantry Division’s mission in Europe is to engage in multinational training and exercises across the continent, working alongside NATO Allies and regional security partners to provide combat-credible forces to V Corps, America’s forward-deployed corps in Europe.
 (U.S. Army video by Sgt.
 Don Troxell)

 |Date Taken: